alkaupp/auth/README.md

 Successful registration will return a plain HTTP 200 response.

-After registration users can sign in through "Auth" application.
+After registration, users can sign in through "Auth" application.

 POST /signin